 Adventuring before the show.

-The next morning we got up bight and early and headed to Springfield, NE to play at Soaring Wings Vineyard.
+The next morning we got up bright and early and headed to Springfield, NE to play at Soaring Wings Vineyard.
 I also had played this venue before on my previous tour and I was dang happy to be back.
 Soaring Wings is set on a beautiful vineyard and we got a gorgeous day to play outside.
 Can't think of a whole lot of things that are better than drinking wine, playing music for a wonderful crowd and drinking wine...oh yeah, I already said that.
 You get it. :)

 This part of the trip was also cool because we met up with our friend, Matt Gabriel and shared the bill with him for that show.
 If y'all remember, Matt and I toured together last Spring for the Sticks and Stones Tour.
 It was neat to join forces again for this show.